Sdniss/BICAMSZ/README.md

 ### Environment set-up:

 To be able to run the eventual script, we first have to set up the environment containing the correct dependencies that the code relies on.
-By running `python setup_environment.py`, a virtual environment called `BICAMS_app_venv` is created within your local repository and subsequently enriched with the dependencies that are listed in `dependencies.txt`.
+By running `python setup_environment.py`, a virtual environment called `BICAMS_norm_venv` is created within your local repository and subsequently enriched with the dependencies that are listed in `dependencies.txt`.

 ### Preparation and running the main script